-- 43. As mentioned previously, the Council will consider various sources and debt instruments to meet the borrowing requirement.
-Prior to the 100 basis points increase in rates in October 2019, most local authorities preferred source of long term borrowing was the PWLB, given the transparency and control that its facilities provide.
-The Council continues to qualify for borrowing at the 'Certainty Rate' (0.20% below the PWLB Standard Rate).
-It is unclear whether the recent move by HM Treasury is one that was a short term reaction which would be reviewed.
-However whilst this uncertainty remains, it is very likely that alternative providers of finance will step into the market for lending to local authorities.
-Options will be reviewed closely as the position develops, in conjunction with the Council's treasury management advisors early in the new year, particularly given the scale of the borrowing requirement. - 44.
+- 49. In the short term, continuing with an approach of internal borrowing, using temporary cash balances available will continue to be a cost effective way of meeting part of the borrowing requirement.
+A high level balance sheet review undertaken suggests that a maximum level of internal borrowing could be circa £80 million (c8% of the 2021/22 CFR). - 50.
+As mentioned previously, the Council will consider various sources and debt instruments to meet the borrowing requirement.
+The Council continues to qualify for borrowing at the 'Certainty Rate' (0.20% below the PWLB Standard Rate). - 51.
 Given the risks within the economic forecasts, setting a fixed target for the quantum and timing of borrowing is not deemed appropriate.
 A pragmatic approach will be adopted by Council's Section 151 Officer due to changing circumstances with the following strategy proposed to manage the Council's Capital Financing Requirement: - Whilst investment rates remain lower than long term borrowing rates internal borrowing will be used to minimise short-term costs. - External borrowing (short, medium and long term) will be taken for the balance of the Council's borrowing requirement, with timing delegated to the Council's Section 151 Officer.
-This will aim to keep internal borrowing to approximately £80 million, subject to balance sheet capacity and future interest rate forecasts. - External borrowing is likely to be at fixed rates to meet the long term borrowing policy aims and current forecasts for rates. - 45.
+This will aim to keep internal borrowing to approximately £60 million, subject to balance sheet capacity and future interest rate forecasts. - External borrowing is likely to be at fixed rates to meet the long term borrowing policy aims and current forecasts for rates. - 52.
 If there was a significant risk of a sharp rise in long and medium-term rates than that currently forecast, then fixed rate external borrowing may be undertaken sooner to reduce the level of internal borrowing.
-If there was a significant risk of a sharp fall in rates, then long-medium term borrowing would be deferred, following consideration of internal borrowing capacity. - 46.
+If there was a significant risk of a sharp fall in rates, then long-medium term borrowing would be deferred, following consideration of internal borrowing capacity. - 53.
 Current interest rates on the Council's existing debt portfolio compared to new borrowing rates and penalty rates charged for early debt repayment, results in limited options for restructuring of debt.
-Options have previously been considered for early repayment of LOBO loans, however the penalties outweighed the benefits.
-This position is expected to continue to be the case in the next few years.

-47. The Council is required to set treasury management indicators as part of the CIPFA Treasury Management Code of Practice 2017 as well as Capital expenditure indicators in the overall budget report to consider affordability indicators.
+Options have previously been considered for early repayment of loans, however the penalties outweighed the benefits.
+This position is expected to continue to be the case in the next few years. - 54.
+The Council is required to set treasury management indicators as part of the CIPFA Treasury Management Code of Practice 2017 as well as Capital expenditure indicators in the Capital Strategy and overall budget report to consider affordability indicators.